oscarbutler/Blackjack/README.md

 - Git Hub was where the repository and code is stored.
 - Pep8Ci was used to make sure that the code is correct
 - Heroku is used for deployment
+- Mero was used in order to create a workflow image

 ## Packages